Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 18. The popper is the lure that bluefish can’t resist.
 A noisy popper seems to anger a bluefish to the point that it wants to punish the lure.
 Poppers succeed in getting the attention of bluefish.

 19. Bluefish will fall for fast-moving lures with flash and vibration.
-They are aggressive in nature and will go for an artificial lure such as spoons, plugs, and jigs.
+They are aggressive and will go for an artificial lure such as spoons, plugs, and jigs.

 20. You can implement the technique referred to as drifting the deep grass flats.
 Drift over the submerged grass with the wind and tide while casting out lures in search of bluefish.
 You might be surprised to see trout, mackerel, jacks, pompano, and bluefish.